 - better intermodal connectivity with train and bus timetables.

-The 18-acre Preston Workshop site is undergoing a $190 million upgrade to provde stabling, operational and maintenance facilities for the new E-Class trams.
-This is the biggest tram depot redevelopment in Melbourne's history and will transform the Preston Workshops into a state-of-the-art facility.
-The upgrade has created more than 200 jobs and is due to be completed by mid-2016.
+The 18-acre, 90-year old Preston Workshop site has undergone a $190 million upgrade to provde stabling, operational and maintenance facilities for new E-Class trams.
+The biggest tram depot redevelopment in Melbourne's history was completed in March 2016, transforming the Preston Workshops into a state-of-the-art facility.

 Southbank depot upgrade